 Account the volume or time based on the range for the averaged bitrate per time interval.

-The corresponding potential charging requirements and key issues: REQ-CH_INFO-06 and the Key Issue #1k.
+Potential charging requirement for the use case is REQ-CH_INFO-06 and key issue is #1k..

 5.1.2.7 Use Case #1g: Charging information for threshold based re-authorization triggers